Keyboard shortcuts

 Build instructions

-The runnable example uses the calculator sample crate.
+The runnable consumer uses the contacts sample crate and its conformance program.

 macOS: